-When you have the oven turned on, fill every shelf.
+An electric oven is the most expensive way to cook food, so when you do have the oven turned on, fill every shelf.
 Sweet potato and carrot peelings can be crisped up when you have the oven on for cooking dinner!
 They make a tasty snack with a bit of oil and salt in place of packets of crisps, or if you have chickens feed them plain cooked peelings.
 If you only have one thing to heat up, use your microwave instead – it uses significantly less electricity than heating your oven.
 When using your oven, set the timer for 5 minutes before the cooking time and turn the oven off.
 It takes a long time for ovens to cool so it will carry on cooking.
 After cooking, fill your dirty baking trays or cooking dishes with soapy water and return to the oven – they will clean themselves and steam clean the inside of your oven – with no elbow grease!

 Look for incentives if you need to replace your boiler